Sept. 22, 2025 - Freedomain Radio - Stefan Molyneux

 Again, I'm not speaking like a five-year-old.

-But yeah, so you don't want to define rules because then you'll be subjected to them, so you're just giving me all of this fog and nonsense, right?
+But yeah, so you don't want to define rules because then you'll be subjected to them.

-But uh that makes sense.
+That makes sense.

 So do you think that's good parenting?

-Um, I guess not.
+No, I guess not.

-So Dad, I don't understand all of this fog.
+So, Dad, I don't understand all of this fog.

-Like you guess, you think maybe blah blah blah, right?
+Like, you guess, you think, maybe, blah, blah, blah, right?

-I mean when you get mad, things are kind of absolute, right?
+I mean, when you get mad, things are kind of absolute, right?

-Someone did you wrong, you're mad, you're upset, you're grouchy, right?
+You're mad, you're upset, you're grouchy, right?

 You storm around, you snarl.

-So is it or is it not good parenting to not impose like not have rules for good conduct for your kids for fear that they might ask you to fulfill them?
+So is it or is it not good parenting to not impose, like, not have rules for good conduct for your kids for fear that they might ask you to fulfill them?

-Um Yeah, I guess I guess that's not good.
+Yeah, I guess that's not good.

-See, again, but the I guess.
+See, again, with the I guess, what is going on?

-I mean, this is all just a bunch of foggy nonsense.
+Maybe I think I guess possibly, I mean, this is all just a bunch of foggy nonsense.

 Like, is it or is it not good parenting?